Sinéad O’Connor’s cause of death revealed

 Born in Dublin, O’Connor was recognizable by her shaved head.
 She was a star from her 1987 debut album “The Lion and the Cobra” and became a sensation in 1990 with her cover of Prince’s ballad “Nothing Compares 2 U,” a seething, shattering performance that topped charts from Europe to Australia and was heightened by a promotional video featuring the gray-eyed O’Connor in intense close-up.

 Her discography spanned decades.
-O’Connor released ten studio albums between 1987 and 2014.
+O’Connor released 10 studio albums between 1987 and 2014.
 Her 1991 album “I Do Not Want What I Haven’t Got” won the Grammy for Best Alternative Performance.

 She was a lifelong non-conformist — she said her shaved head was in response to record executives pressuring her to be conventionally glamorous.